 For their sake, I hope other aspects of their business services are successful because I can’t imagine anyone trying out their registered agent service at that rate.
 Maybe if they give out free t-shirts with their registered agent service?
 They’d have to offer 20 free t-shirts (100% cotton) for me to even consider their service at this price point.

-Here’s why you can trust me and how I went about researching and rating the registered agents.
+Here’s why you can trust me and how I went about researching, rating, and ultimately deciding on the best registered agents.

 I think it’s safe to say that I’ve become an expert on registered agents.
 This is certainly not something I brag about at cocktail parties.
 I’d much rather be an expert on architecture or distilling whiskey or something, but here I am.